-The interest free days for this particular statement period are the days from the 4th March to the 28th April.
-If a purchase is made on the first day of the statement period, it doesn’t need to be paid for until 28th April – a total of 55 days.
+The interest-free days for this particular statement period are the days from March 4 to April 28.
+Purchases made on the first day of the statement period won’t need to be paid for until April 28 – a total of 55 days.

-If a purchase is made on the last day of this statement period (3rd April) a payment still has to be made by 28th April, so there are only 24 days left to pay before being charged interest.
+If a purchase is made on the last day of this statement period (April 3) a payment still has to be made by April 28, so there are only 24 days left to pay before being charged interest.

 Something you need to know about this card?
-Ask a our credit card expert a question.Ask a question
+Ask our credit card expert a question.Ask a question